 · The vast majority have died from non-violent causes such as malaria, diarrhoea, pneumonia and malnutrition

 · Although 19% of the population, children account for 47% of the deaths

 Many families try to escape from the fighting to find safety but without homes, sanitation and medical care, many have lost their lives and children have been left orphaned.

 Marie and Donald, originally from Lubumbashi, have lived in Nottingham UK for the past twenty years.
 They established Hebron Home, following a visit back to Lubumbashi in 2009.
 They were building a holiday home on their farmland and went for a visit to check on progress.
-During this visit, they came across 30 children who were living in an orphanage but had no adults to care for them.
+During this visit, social services introduced them to children who were living by themselves, with no adults to care for them.
 These children had no parents and did not attend school.
 Marie and Donald wanted to help and decided that their holiday home was to become a home for these children instead.